rodriluc/SU-project/README.md

       predicted topology

 Trained my model with all the proteins I was given (42 proteins) and window size 17 with a linear kernel.
-Using "parsetest" as my test file for predictor.
+Used "testingdata_pred.txt" as my test file for predictor.